-Since I have an online platform — and since a lot of agents talk a lot about online platforms for their clients and for prospective clients (even though this is more important for non-fiction writers who hope to sell projects on proposal) — I get asked about it fairly often.
+Since I have an online platform — and since a lot of agents talk a lot about writer online platforms for their clients and for prospective clients (even though this is more important for nonfiction writers who hope to sell projects on proposal) — I get asked about it fairly often.
 And for fiction writers and children’s writers, it’s a difficult topic.
 I’ve been thinking about this a lot lately and have some thoughts to share.
-People seemed to like my do’s and don’ts for the “how to pitch” article, so here is another list for online platforms and online presence.
+People seemed to like my do’s and don’ts for the book pitch article, so here is another list for the writer online platform and online presence topic.

-Basically, most authors and writers these days have an online presence, whether through Twitter or Facebook or a website.
+Basically, most authors and writers these days need a writer online platform, whether through Twitter or Facebook or a website.
 I think that every person trying to break into publishing should at least have a 3-page website (welcome page, About page where you talk about yourself and your writing, and a contact page or whatever other things you think might be interesting to throw up there).
 I don’t, however, suggest that everyone blogs or Twitters or Facebooks.
 The reason?

-If you aren’t comfortable with social media and you don’t have any content that has value to it (other than hawking your own book or talking about yourself), then you won’t get an audience for your online efforts anyway.
+If you aren’t comfortable with social media and you don’t have any content that has value to it, you shouldn’t use it as your writer online platform.
+If you aren’t invested in it, then you won’t get an audience for your online efforts anyway.
 This blog, for example, offers value.
 You wouldn’t be reading it if I insisted on talking about MY clients or MY own writing or MY cat.
 I give you stuff YOU can use.
 A lot of writers who blog fall into the trap of only talking about their own stuff.
 While this might help other writers come together around one writer’s journey, or whatever, the appeal will be limited (and, I’ll add, all those aspiring writers who read the blogs of other aspiring writers could probably spend their time more wisely by, you know, writing).

 So if you’re only Twittering or Facebooking or blogging to give information about yourself and to hawk your own projects, people will stop reading.
 Also, if you’re clearly uncomfortable with social media and you feel forced to do it, your efforts will clearly reflect that.
 There are enough bloggers and Twitterers out there already.
 We don’t need any reluctant Web 2.0 people joining the ranks… there’s too much other content to sift through already.